mothur/mothur.github.io/_wiki/marine_community_analysis.md

 #### Collector curves

-You can also generate a [ collector\'s curve](collect.single)
-for each of the different [calculators](calculators) supported in mothur.
-For example, a collector\'s curve for the Chao1 estimator can be obtained using:
+You can also generate a [ collector's curve](collect.single) for each of the different [calculators](calculators) supported in mothur.
+For example, a collector's curve for the Chao1 estimator can be obtained using:

     mothur > collect.single(calc=chao)